tentixo/txo-brain-pain/set-up-sw-dev-environment.md

 - Secure Communication – No one can eavesdrop on your commands.
 - No Need for Passwords Every Time – It uses keys instead of typing a password every time.
 - Safe File Transfers – You can move files between computers safely.
 - Works Anywhere – **You can control your computer remotely from another device.
-Hence its important to keep it safe.**
+Hence, it's important to keep it safe.**